-- This also has a secondary effect – these drugs cause the concentration of sodium and chloride to be higher in the DCT than they are normally.
+- There is also a secondary effect – loop diuretics cause the concentration of sodium and chloride to be higher in the DCT than they are normally.
 This means when the tubular fluid passes the juxtamedually apparatus, the apparatus thinks that BP is high, and thus renin is not secreted.
 This means that there is NOT much vasoconstriction of the efferent arteriole, and there is vasoconstriction of the afferent arteriole. (this is a bit counter intuitive for the drug, but doesn’t seem to have too much effect).

 - Can cause excessive salt and water loss, and thus lead to renal impairment and hypotension.

 - Can cause hyponatremia as a result of excessive sodium loss.
-This effect is exaggerated because the body will produce ADH in response to these drugs, resulting in water retention, but you still lose the sodium, and thus the blood becomes ‘diluted’ with too little sodium.
+This effect is exaggerated because the body will produce ADH in response to loop diuretics, resulting in water retention, despite the sodium loss, and thus the blood becomes ‘diluted’ with too little sodium.

 - Can cause ototoxicity resulting in damage to the cochlear fluid.
 This is rare, and tends to occur in renal failure, where the drug is not excreted quickly enough.

 - Can cause incontinence due to rapid loss of large amounts of fluid.
 In some older men with BPH, this can cause retention.